e saw it before he heard it. And he heard it before he felt it.

 Randal's first thought was his family.
 Where were they?
 Were they safe?
 What about the schools?
 Had the structures survived the disaster?
 Or would they be counted within it?
 His quick glance around proved his vehicle was totaled and now on fire from the building which collapsed forward toward the street.

 Within less than an hour the entire city had nearly been wiped off the face of the earth.
 What had not collapsed in the quake was destroyed by fire.
 The few structures left standing were mere ghosts of what they were only minutes earlier.

 His only chance of learning the fate of his family lay in his ability to travel to them.
 Fast.
 And it was going to be on foot.
-As soon as he could get to his feet he headed off toward the school where he'd dropped off his two children less than ten minutes before.
+As soon as he could get to his feet he headed off in a dead run toward the school where he'd dropped off his two children less than ten minutes prior.

 His home was a little less than two miles from his current location.
 Lela - his wife had deceased a little less than a year ago.
-Her parents had visited twice now, and had been here a little under a week but were antsy to get home would leave today.
-They may still be there.
+Her parents had visited twice now, and had been here a little under a week but being antsy to get home were to leave today.
+For all he knew they may still be there.